Pedrumj/Parser-Complete/README.md

 11~14 are reserved for future nonterminals.

 #Usage
 Inside the Input folder there is a file with the name Input.txt.
 The user can input source code that matches the grammar inside this file.
 After running the program the parse tree will be generated.
-The Main() function can be found inside Compiler_C.c.
+The Main() function can be found inside <b>Compiler_C.c</b>.

 Examples of syntax the program will understand are:
 <pre>